The Coronavirus Job Retention Scheme (CJRS) was the lifeline that many employers had been hoping for when it was announced in March 2020.

 Existing employment laws must be observed, and the Coronavirus Job Retention Scheme does not override these.
 But it also demands no further commitments from businesses.

-The money is supplied as a grant, so does not need to be repaid – however, the funds must be returned if they are not used in line with the purpose of the scheme.
-There is no need to maintain employment after the payments have ceased.
+The money is supplied as a grant, so doesn’t need to be repaid – however, the funds must be returned if they are not used in line with the purpose of the scheme.
+There’s no need to maintain employment after the payments have ceased.